-Sheep and shearing can create many hazards for farm workers as sheep can be unpredictable.
+Sheep and shearing can create many hazards for farm workers as sheep can be unpredictable and result in physical injury.

-Safe work practices and good training can avoid many mishaps.
-A safe working environment can minimise the chances of injury and illness.
-Badly designed yards and shearing sheds present a range of physical, chemical and biological hazards.
+Safe work practices and good training can help to avoid many mishaps.
+A safe working environment can minimise the chances of both injury and illness.
+Well-designed yards and shearing sheds can help to prevent and reduce a range of physical, chemical and biological hazards.

-Have a plan when you are working with sheep from mustering to drafting to shearing to returning sheep to paddocks and communicate the plan to all workers involved.
+When you are working with sheep – from mustering and drafting to shearing and returning sheep to paddocks – develop and communicate your plans to all workers involved.
 Well-designed and well-maintained yards make it a lot safer, not to mention easier, to handle sheep.
 Ensure your shearing shed is sufficiently lit and ventilated, agricultural and veterinary chemicals are used and stored appropriately, and machinery is safe and well maintained.

 - Design yards, sheds and races carefully to ensure smooth stock flow to reduce the risk of crushing and collisions with animals.